ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: title="Escape Sequence Replacements" cols="c c"}

-Applying the `name-selector` to an object node selects a member value whose name equals the member name M, or selects nothing if there is no such member value.
+Applying the `name-selector` to an object node selects a member value whose name equals the member name `M`, or selects nothing if there is no such member value.
 Nothing is selected from a value that is not an object.

-Note that processing the name selector requires comparing the member name string M with member name strings in the JSON to which the selector is being applied.
+Note that processing the name selector requires comparing the member name string `M` with member name strings in the JSON to which the selector is being applied.
 Two strings MUST be considered equal if and only if they are identical sequences of Unicode scalar values.
-In other words, normalization operations MUST NOT be applied to either the member name string M from the JSONPath or to the member name strings in the JSON prior to comparison.
+In other words, normalization operations MUST NOT be applied to either the member name string `M` from the JSONPath or to the member name strings in the JSON prior to comparison.

 #### Examples